globelabs/api/NET/README.md

         Amount = "0.00",
         Description = "Charging API",
         Number = "9171234567",
-        ReferenceCode = "45750000001"
-    };

         /*
          * TIPS for Reference Code:
          * - Fetch the latest count for payment reference in your database
          * - Store it in a variable or update your table that holds the last reference count
          * - IMPORTANT: Make sure that your reference code is unique.
 Bad Request will occur if code is repeating */

-    // If your short code is 21554575, then your reference code prefix is 4575 + 7digit numbers payload.ReferenceCode = "45750000001";
+        // If your short code is 21554575, then your reference code prefix is 4575 + 7digit numbers
+        ReferenceCode = "45750000001"
+    };

     var data = api.Charge(payload); // PaymentResult object
 	var result = data.Result; // PaymentResponse object